Cinematography is the art and craft of making motion pictures by capturing a story visually.

 Focus

-Part of a cinematographer’s job is to play with focus to emphasize different aspects of the story.
-A basic example of this is showing how intoxicated the character is by going in and out of focus.
-There are many types of camera focus available, each with their own particular storytelling value.
-Here's a breakdown of focus and depth of field.
+A basic example is shifting focus in and out to suggest a character’s intoxication or disorientation.
+There are many types of camera focus, each with its own storytelling value.
+Here’s a breakdown of focus and depth of field and how they’re used in film.

 Best Cinematography Movies: Ultimate Guide to Camera Focus • Subscribe on YouTube